Exponential Quintessence Model: Analytical Quantification of the Fine-Tuning Problem in Dark Energy: Fine-tuning problem

 However, the existence of a kination phase modifies the temperature dependence of the Hubble parameter.
 Since $\rho_\phi \propto a^{-6} \propto T^{6} $, we can express the energy density in terms of the transition temperature $T^{\mathrm{eq}}_{\mathrm{kin-r}}$ by

 Then, the Hubble parameter is expressed by

 By solving $\Gamma=H$ for the modified decoupling temperature $T'$, we obtain

 This implies that if $T^{\mathrm{eq}}_{\mathrm{kin-r}}<T_{\mathrm{SD}}$, the decoupling temperature $T'$ exceeds $T_{\mathrm{SD}}$.
 Such a higher decoupling temperature results in an increased neutron fraction via Eq.~\eqref{boltzmann}, which gives a larger $^4$He abundance very sensitively ($Y_p \gg 1/4$) and is inconsistent with observations ($Y_p =0.2458 \pm 0.0026~(95\%)$~C.L.~\cite{Aver:2026dxv}, see also~\cite{Yanagisawa:2025mgx}).
 From a conservative standpoint, if the transition occurs earlier than the decoupling time of the standard BBN (i.e. $T^{\mathrm{eq}}_{\mathrm{kin-r}}>T_{\mathrm{SD}}$), the expansion rate follows the standard way (Eq.~\eqref{H-T relation}), and the decoupling temperature remains unchanged.
 Consequently, the abundances of elements remain unaffected.
 Therefore, the transition temperature must satisfy $T^{\mathrm{eq}}_{\mathrm{kin-r}} > T_{\mathrm{SD}} = 4\,\mathrm{MeV}$.
+As investigated in Ref.~\cite{Kawasaki:1999na,Kawasaki:2000en,Ichikawa:2005vw,deSalas:2015glj,Hasegawa:2019jsa,Barbieri:2025moq}, if radiation domination is realized by entropy production through a decay of heavy particles, the effective number of neutrino species $N_{\mathrm{eff}}$ can be changed.
+As clearly shown in Ref.~\cite{Hasegawa:2019jsa}, if entropy production occurs at reheating temperatures below 4 MeV, even $N_{\mathrm{eff}}$ can be smaller than 3.
+Neutrino oscillations also play a role (see also \cite{Escudero:2018mvt}), slightly increasing $N_{\mathrm{eff}}$ due to differences of interactions among flavors.
+Since there is no entropy production in the current model, this effect does not apply.
+Taking this effect into account, to ensure the success of BBN, we conservatively adopt a lower limit where the transition temperature $T_{\mathrm{kin}}^{\mathrm{eq}}$ should be larger than 4 MeV.
 We apply this condition in Sec.\ref{sec:constraint on initial condition} to quantify the required fine-tuning for this model.